ciapasty/JSVisualisations/README.md

 # JSVisualisations
-To see the visualisations, head here: https://ciapasty.github.io/JSVisualisations/
+To see the visualisations, head [here](https://ciapasty.github.io/JSVisualisations/).